lf-edge/eve-tools/CONTRIBUTING.md

 # Contributing to EVE Tools

-EVE community shares the spirit of the [Apache Way](https://apache.org/theapacheway/) and believes in "Community over Code".

 ## Providing feedback via GitHub issues

 A great way to contribute to the project is to send a detailed report when you